 - Work towards reading fluency by enjoying poetry.

-- Continue to build cursive writing techniques.(Students who have not started cursive should purchase and practice Cursive First this summer.)
+- Continue to build cursive writing techniques.(Students who have not started cursive should purchase and practice Cursive First over the summer.)

 - Grammar: introduction to basic parts of speech: nouns, verbs, adjectives.

 - Apologia’s “Swimming Creatures of the Fifth Day.”Optional for at-home purchase.
 Explore the creatures God created for the water habitats.

 Second Grade - Specific Information

 - Memorize selected passages that correspond with each of those 10 questions.

 - Use a Bible to find and read verses.